Existence of self-similar profile for a kinetic annihilation model: Introduction

-The previous result allows to identify the space $\mathcal{Y}=L^1_2(\R^d)$ in the above Theorem \ref{GPV} and gives the existence of a semi-group for \eqref{BEscaled} and the next step is to finding a subset $\mathcal{Z}$ which is left invariant under the action of this semi-group.
-Since $\mathcal{Y}$ is an $L^1$-space and $\mathcal{Z}$ has to be a weakly compact subset of $\mathcal{Y}$, it is natural in view of Dunford-Pettis criterion to look for a subspace involving \textit{higher-order moments} of the solution $\psi(t)$ together with additional \textit{integrability conditions}.
+The previous result allows to identify the space $\mathcal{Y}$ in the above Theorem \ref{GPV} as $\mathcal{Y}=L^{1}(\R^{d})$ endowed with its weak topology and gives the existence of a semi-group for \eqref{BEscaled} and the next step is to finding a subset $\mathcal{Z}$ which is left invariant under the action of this semi-group and is a compact subset of $\mathcal{Y}$.
+Since $\mathcal{Z}$ has to be a weakly compact subset of $L^{1}(\R^{d})$, it is natural in view of Dunford-Pettis criterion to look for a subspace involving \textit{higher-order moments} of the solution $\psi(t)$ together with additional \textit{integrability conditions}.
 We are therefore first lead to prove uniform in time moment estimates for the solution $\psi(t)$.
 More precisely, the main result of Section \ref{sec_mom} is the following \begin{theo} Let $p>1$.
 Let $\psi_0\in L^1_{2+\gamma}(\R^d)\cap L^p(\R^d)$ be a nonnegative distribution function satisfying \eqref{massenergie}.
-Let then $\psi \in\C([0,\infty);L_2^1(\R^d)) \cap L^1_{\mathrm{loc}}((0,\infty),L^1_{2+\gamma}(\R^d))$ be the nonnegative solution to \eqref{BEscaled}-\eqref{CI} constructed by Theorem \ref{well_posedness}.
+Let then $\psi \in\C([0,\infty); w-L^1(\R^d)) \cap L^\infty_{\mathrm{loc}}((0,\infty),L^1_{2+\gamma}(\R^d))$ be a nonnegative solution to \eqref{BEscaled}-\eqref{CI}.
 Then, there exists $\alpha_0\in(0,1]$ such that for $0<\alpha<\alpha_0$, the solution $\psi$ satisfies